- Departments O - Z

 Commercial Generators of Hazardous Waste

 Commercial generators of hazardous waste cannot dispose of these types of materials within the Kootenai County Solid Waste System.
 According to federal law, all commercial hazardous waste generators are responsible for the proper disposal of their hazardous waste.
-Although solid waste will not take commercial hazardous waste, we can recommend that commercial generators call Emerald Services, Incorporated at 855-859-2789 to schedule an environmental assessment review for their business.
+Although solid waste will not take commercial hazardous waste, we can recommend that commercial generators call Safety-Kleen at 509-220-3432 to schedule an environmental assessment review for their business.

 Household Hazardous Waste Exchange Program